valancej/documentation/_basic/builds-and-configuration/ssh-access.md

 #### Prompted For Password

+SSH Debug Session expects to find the default private key in `~/.ssh/id_rsa`.
+In the case you are using a custom configuration for the identity file, you need to pass it by the `-i` parameter.

 If you are being prompted for a password while connecting to your SSH debug session, you likely have a mismatch with the key you added to your Codeship account.

 Try removing the key, verifying or regenerating the key locally and then re-adding it.